 The COVID-19 crisis has hit all of us hard, but for some, these really are desperate times.
-Alarmed by the severe economic difficulties that some fellow Namibians are experiencing during the crisis, Shell Upstream Namibia and its JV partners Kosmos Energy and NAMCOR have made a disaster relief donation to the charity Orange Babies Namibia Foundation (OBNAM)*.
+Alarmed by the severe economic difficulties that some fellow Namibians are experiencing during the crisis, Shell Upstream Namibia and its JV partners Kosmos Energy (at the time of writing – Kosmos since exited the venture) and NAMCOR have made a disaster relief donation to the charity Orange Babies Namibia Foundation (OBNAM)*.
 This will provide just under 1 million Namibian Dollars’ worth of emergency food and hygiene parcels to 1500 impoverished orphans, vulnerable children and their families in an informal settlement near Windhoek.

 Even before COVID 19, Shell and its partners worked closely with OBNAM.
 Since 2016, we have proudly sponsored the charity’s pre-school education programme at the Pappa Centre in Otjomuise township.
 Otjomuise is an economically-depressed area where even in “normal” times, most live in conditions of extreme poverty.

 During pre-crisis visits, representatives from Shell, Kosmos and NAMCOR have enjoyed meeting many of the children and others who use the centre and have admired the work carried out there.
 OBNAM was therefore an obvious choice for our disaster relief donation, given their wealth of experience in running food programmes and their integration in the community.
 We had every confidence in their ability to deliver the initiative safely and effectively.